openSUSE/kvm-server-container/README.md

 Installs qemu, libvirt, virt-install and some additional tools
 * `kvm-container.conf` contains environment variables used during deployment
 * `kvm-container-manage` is a script to manage the deployment of the kvm container and the required libvirt services
-* `virsh` is the wrapper on the host to use virsh command
-* `virt-install-demo.sh` is a wrapper to quickly install a test VM
+* `virt-install-demo.sh` is a demo script to quickly install a test VM
-* `virt-install` is the wrapper on the host to virt-install
 * `default_network.xml` contains a deafult network configuration for the container and its workloads

 # Current deployments